AndreevNikita/NetBinSerializer/README.md

 ## Serializer
-High level serialization class, with supports caching, serialize/deserialize methods save, custom methods builders It's better to use this for difficult types, which aren't SerializeStream main types (so it's better for arrays and collections)
+High level serialization class, with supports caching, serialize/deserialize methods save, custom methods builders It's better to use this for difficult types, which aren't SerializeStream main types (also it's better for arrays and collections)

 #### Cache
 * `bool isCached(Type)` returns true if type's serialization methods are in cache